Bed Bug Steamer

 - Put margarine containers lined with Vaseline under each bed frame and headboard post of my bed.

-During this entire process, I kept my eyes peeled for bugs, and didn’t see 1, nor did I find any eggs anywhere.
-Some of my friends believe that I am overreacting, but I believe there is no such thing when it comes to bed bugs.
+During this entire process, I kept my eyes peeled for bugs and didn’t see 1, nor did I find any eggs anywhere.
+Some of my friends believe that I am overreacting, but there is no such thing when it comes to bed bugs.
 The sooner they are dealt with, the easier it is to eliminate them.